Hydrogel Mechanical Testing

 Provides biaxial loading for thin or sheet like hydrogels where in plane anisotropy or membrane behaviour is important.

-Applies cyclic tensile mechanical stimulation to hydrogels in mechanobiology studies involving matrix remodeling or cell mediated stiffening.
+Applies cyclic compression mechanical stimulation to hydrogels in mechanobiology studies involving matrix remodeling or cell mediated stiffening.

 Testing Methods for Hydrogel Mechanical Characterization